Indiana abortion clinics sue to block ban set to take effect

 The Indiana law includes exceptions, allowing abortions in cases of rape and incest, before 10 weeks post-fertilization; to protect the life and physical health of the mother; and if a fetus is diagnosed with a lethal anomaly.

-The legal question of whether the Indiana Constitution protects abortion rights is unclear, said Ken Falk, legal director for the American Civil Liberties Union of Indiana, which filed the lawsuit.
+The question of whether the Indiana Constitution protects abortion rights is undecided.

 The leader of Indiana’s most prominent anti-abortion group argued the state constitution protects life as among the “inalienable rights.”

-Note: This story has been corrected to show that Ken Falk, legal director for the American Civil Liberties Union of Indiana, cited past state court that left undecided the legal question of whether the state constitution includes a right to privacy or abortion, rather than saying the issue is unclear.